These vegan stuffed peppers are are stuffed with black beans, corn, rice and a cheesy cashew sauce. The best way to eat bell peppers!

 Then pour over the cheesy cashew sauce and mix that in.
 Now your filling is ready!

 Preheat the oven to 400°F and place your cored peppers into a 9×13 baking dish and drizzle them with olive oil.
+Then stuff the peppers with your filling.

-Stuff the peppers with the filling and place into the oven to bake, uncovered, for 35 minutes.
+Place them into the oven to bake, uncovered, for 35 minutes.
 They will get deliciously browned on top.

 How To Serve Vegan Stuffed Peppers